Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Sketching Kernels Machines with Lipschitz-Continuous Losses

 Note that we focus in this paper on the finite-dimensional case, i.e., $\mathcal{Y} \subset \mathbb{R}^d$, such that for all $x, x^\prime \in \bmX$, we have $\bmK(x, x^\prime) \in \reals^{d \times d}$.
 For a training sample $\{x_1, \ldots, x_n\}$, we define the Gram matrix as $\mathbf{K} = \left(\bmK(x_i, x_j)\right)_{1 \leq i, j \leq n} \in \reals^{nd \times nd}$.
 A common assumption consists in considering decomposable kernels: we assume that there exist a scalar kernel $k$ and a positive semidefinite matrix $M \in \mathbb{R}^{d \times d}$ such that for all $x, x^\prime \in \bmX$ we have $\bmK(x, x^\prime) = k(x, x^\prime) M$.
 The Gram matrix can then be written $\mathbf{K} = K \otimes M$, where $K \in \mathbb{R}^{n \times n}$ is the scalar Gram matrix, and $\otimes$ denotes the Kronecker product.
 Decomposable kernels are widely spread in the literature as they provide a good compromise between computational simplicity and expressivity ---note that in particular they encapsulate independent learning, achieved with $M = I_d$.
 We now discuss two examples of relevant output matrices.

 \begin{example} In joint quantile regression, one is interested in predicting $d$ different conditional quantiles of an output $y$ given the input $x$.
-If $(\tau_i)_{i \le d} \in (0, 1)$ denote the $d$ different quantile levels, it has been shown in \citet{sangnier2016} that choosing $M_{ij} = \exp(- \gamma (\tau_i - \tau_j)^2)$ favors close predictions for close quantile levels and limits crossing effects. \end{example}
+If $(\tau_i)_{i \le d} \in (0, 1)$ denote the $d$ different quantile levels, it has been shown in \citet{sangnier2016} that choosing $M_{ij} = \exp(- \gamma (\tau_i - \tau_j)^2)$ favors close predictions for close quantile levels, while limiting crossing effects. \end{example}

 \begin{example} In multiple output regression, it is possible to leverage prior knowledge on the task relationships to design a relevant output matrix $M$.
-For instance, let $P$ be the $d \times d$ adjacency matrix of a graph in which the vertices are the tasks and an edge exists between task $i$ and $j$ if and only they are (thought to be) related.
-Denoting by $L_{P}$ the graph Laplacian associated to~$P$, \cite{JMLR:v6:evgeniou05a,sheldon2008graphical} have proposed to use $M=\left(\mu L_{P}+(1-\mu) I_{d}\right)^{-1}$, with $\mu \in [0, 1]$.
+For instance, let $P$ be the $d \times d$ adjacency matrix of a graph in which the vertices are the tasks and an edge exists between two tasks if and only if they are (thought to be) related.
+Denoting by $L_{P}$ the graph Laplacian associated to~$P$, \citet{JMLR:v6:evgeniou05a} and \citet{sheldon2008graphical} have proposed to use $M=\left(\mu L_{P}+(1-\mu) I_{d}\right)^{-1}$, with $\mu \in [0, 1]$.
 When $\mu=0$, we have $M=I_d$ and all tasks are considered independent.
 When $\mu=1$, we only rely on the prior knowledge encoded in $P$. \end{example}

 Given a sample $\left(x_i, y_i\right)_{i=1}^n \in \left(\bmX, \reals^d\right)^n$ and a decomposable kernel $\bmK = k M$ (its associated vv-RKHS is $\bmH_\bmK$), the penalized empirical risk minimisation problem is